Birth Father Rights

 If the birth father is not notified then he might later contest the adoption.

 What if the birth father is abusive?

 We understand that some relationships can be abusive.
 In these situations, you have rights too.
 We will do everything possible to protect your confidentiality and location.
 We can help you develop a safety plan.

 What If I don’t know who the biological father is?

 Some birth mothers are unsure of the biological father.
 In these cases, all the possible birth fathers are notified.

 What if I’m married can I still make an adoption plan?

 A married woman can still make an adoption plan.
 In these cases their husband must sign a surrender for adoption.
 A husband is considered the Legal Father even if he is not the biological father of the child.
 We’re here to support you through the adoption process.
 Don’t hesitate to reach out if you need support in this type of situation.

 What choices does a birth father have?

-Once the birth father knows of the adoption plans, he has several options: he may deny that he is the father and surrender his rights; if he does not respond at all, an abandonment proceeding will begin, after which his rights will be terminated; he may object to the adoption plans, but must then be willing to assume the responsibilities of support or custody himself; or he can agree with the plans and sign a surrender for adoption.
+Once the birth father is notified of the adoption plans he has one of four options.
+He can deny that he is the father and surrender his rights.
+If can choose not to respond at all.
+If he does this abandonment proceedings will begin and his rights will be terminated.
+He can object to the adoption plan.
+If he does, then he must be willing to assume the responsibilities of support or custody himself.
+He can agree with the plan and sign a sign a surrender for adoption.